ErpNetDocs/winclient/introduction/navigators/index.md

  Their main functions are:

 - Better orientation in large amounts of data;
-- Allowing сearching and opening documents or definitions;
+- Allowing searching and opening documents or definitions;
 - Filtering data by your criteria to narrow down the visible records;
 - Grouping and Summing data to extract total values;
 - Sorting – setting an order for better organization;